 Have you ever wanted to play basketball, football, baseball, or soccer and couldn't because you were too small, too slow, too fat, or had a physical disability?
 How about wanting to play the leading role in the school play or having a solo in the annual concert and you weren’t good looking enough or couldn’t sing well enough?
 What about wanting to become a teacher, or attorney, or doctor, or pastor, but you didn’t have the right education or enough money to get the right education?
 You’ve seen examples of people who have overcome these kinds of, what society calls, limitations.
 You may even know some of them, but you haven’t been one of them.

-As we enter 2020, and a new decade, you may have said that this is the year that I’m going to be a better witness for Jesus.
+As we enter 2022, you may have said that this is the year that I’m going to be a better witness for Jesus.
 I’m going to work more for God.
 I’m going to make a difference in somebody’s life for God.
 Then you think I’m not an eloquent speaker, I don’t know that much about the bible, everybody knows that I made some terrible mistakes last year, I’m too old, I’m too young, or I have a physical disability, so I can’t be a good witness for Jesus.
-If this is how you feel then this post is for you!
+If this is how you feel, then this post is for you!

 1 Corinthians 1:26-31 (HCSB)26 Brothers, consider your calling: Not many are wise from a human perspective, not many powerful, not many of noble birth.27 Instead, God has chosen what is foolish in the world to shame the wise, and God has chosen what is weak in the world to shame the strong.28 God has chosen what is insignificant and despised in the world—what is viewed as nothing—to bring to nothing what is viewed as something,29 so that no one can boast in His presence.30 But ⌊it is⌋ from Him that you are in Christ Jesus, who became God-given wisdom for us—⌊our⌋ righteousness, sanctification, and redemption,31 in order that, as it is written: The one who boasts must boast in the Lord.